Opening hours

 Where is the starting point this year?

 Åmanska Parken, Alingsås (at Bryggaregatan/Bankgatan) is the starting point this year.
 The first installation is only a few meters from the park.
-In Åmanska Parken the guided tours starts.
-Map is available here.
+The guided tours start in the Åmanska Parken.

 Where do I find the installations?